bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cfile.md

 **FEA_FLAGS**

-This attribute is a word-sized flag field, named GeosFileHeaderFlags.
+This attribute is a word-sized flag field, named **GeosFileHeaderFlags**.
 The following flags are implemented:

 GFHF_TEMPLATE